george-hawkins/arf-drone/pixhawk-setup.md

 _Safety switch needs to be pressed._
 <img width="512" src="images/mission-planner/arming/4-safety-switch.png">

-Once this is done you can try arming one more time - hopefully finally this time it will be succeed.
+When this is done you can try arming one more time - hopefully finally this time it will be succeed.
 On success you'll hear a long single beep.
 Once armed it will quickly revert to disarmed if just left sitting on the ground.
 So up the throttle to make it think it's taking off, but even this won't fool it forever and it will eventually still work out that it's on land and disarm.

 _Successfully armed._
 <img width="512" src="images/mission-planner/arming/5-armed.png">